Veriqloud/kiwi_fpga/README.md

 ## Create TCL scripts (Optional)
 This is my flow to create the Tcl scripts.
 I want to separate project and block design so vivado won't copy the sources to local vivado project.
 ### Create project.tcl
-File -> Project -> Write Tcl
+File -> Project -> Write Tcl.
 Check in 2 options:
 - Write all properties
 - Write objects values
 Removes eveyrything regarding HDL wrapper and block design file (.bd).
 Save the project.tcl